vikingdata/articles/databases/mysql/DOING/MySQL_memory.md

 | 472.52 MiB      |
 +-----------------+
 1 row in set (0.00 sec)

+ -- This is grouped by event_name, which may be helpful.

 mysql> SELECT SUBSTRING_INDEX(event_name,'/',2) AS code_area,
     ->        sys.format_bytes(SUM(current_alloc)) AS current_alloc